Infrastructure

 GOPA Infra Gmbh

-The EAC Deputy Secretary General Aguer Ariik Malueth announced during the site handover ceremony in Kisumu that the feasibility study for the project would be completed in 18 months at a cost of $1,499,587.
+The EAC Deputy Secretary General Aguer Ariik Malueth announced during the site handover ceremony in Kisumu that the feasibility study for the project would be completed in 18 months for $1,499,587.

 RELATED: Work on Kenya-Tanzania Highway in Top Gear

-Mr Ariik highlighted that upgrading the Kisumu-Kisian-Busia/Kakira-Malaba-Busitema-Busia expressway aims to improve transportion services to five EAC partner countries: Uganda, Rwanda, Burundi, South Sudan, and the Democratic Republic of Congo.
+Mr Ariik highlighted that upgrading the Kisumu-Kisian-Busia/Kakira-Malaba-Busitema-Busia expressway aims to improve transportation services to five EAC partner countries: Uganda, Rwanda, Burundi, South Sudan, and the Democratic Republic of Congo.

-“We expect that Partner States are also in the process of upgrading the other sections of the Nothern Corridor from Mombasa through Nairobi up to Malaba and from Kampala westwards towards Katuna and Mpondwe to achieve a uniform high level of service along the entire corridor,” he said.
+“We expect that the Partner States are also in the process of upgrading the other sections of the Nothern Corridor from Mombasa through Nairobi up to Malaba and from Kampala westwards towards Katuna and Mpondwe to achieve a uniformly high level of service along the entire corridor,” he said.

 Kisumu bypass